Find Affordable College Courses

 $44,796 Average Tuition & Fees

-Valparaiso University landed the #9 spot in the 2023 rankings for the best value atmospheric sciences and meteorology programs.
-Located in the suburb of Valparaiso, Valpo is a private not-for-profit college with a small student population.
+Valparaiso University did quite well in this year’s ranking of the best value schools for atmospheric sciences and meteorology students.
+It came in at #9 on the list.
+Located in the large suburb of Valparaiso, Valpo is a private not-for-profit school with a small student population.

-The average tuition and fees for an out-of-state undergraduate student at Valpo are $44,796 a year.
+Out-of-state tuition fees for undergraduate students at Valpo are $44,796 per year.
 The average amount in student loans that meteorology majors at Valpo take out is $27,000.

-Full Atmospheric Sciences & Meteorology at Valparaiso University Report
+Read full report on Atmospheric Sciences & Meteorology at Valparaiso University

-As a testament to the quality of education it offers, IU Bloomington also is in the top 10% of our Best Atmospheric Sciences Schools in the Great Lakes Region ranking.
+In addition to its great value ranking, IU Bloomington is in the top 10% of all schools on our Best Atmospheric Sciences Schools in the Great Lakes Region list.

 Best Atmospheric Sciences & Meteorology Colleges by State